Part 09: Making a report

 For these exercises, you may work

 Choose one way.
-The quickest way is to just work with R Commander, but RStudio and RMarkdown work well together.
+The quickest way is to just work with R Commander, but RMarkdown was designed to work with RStudio.

 Let’s begin.